JVChermak/Leaving_California/README.md

 - Optimize model training and input data to achieve desired model performance.

 ## Summary
-**Description of the data exploration phase of the project**
+- Description of the data exploration phase of the project
+- Machine Learning Model
+- Database Integration
+- Description of the analysis phase of the project

-- Description of data preprocessing
+### Description of the data exploration phase of the project
+**Obstructions to progress**
+The first roadblock our team encountered was lack of data for our origional machine learning concept.
+Our first concept involved extracting data for our individual counties to compare against each other, then choose one county from another state to compare against our indivual results.
+Although, there is robust amount of data available through the [data.census.gov](https://data.census.gov) website, after filtering what was needed for our analysis, the amount of data remaining was not enough to provide a meaningful analysis.
+To overcome this obsticle we decided to broaden our analysis from four counties to all states in the U.S..
+California is, now, our targeted data to compare against all the other states.

+### Machine Learning Model
+**Description of data preprocessing**

-- Description of feature engineering and the feature selection, including the team’s decision-making process
+**Description of feature engineering and the feature selection, including the team’s decision-making process**

-**Description of the analysis phase of the project**
-- Description of how data was split into training and testing sets
+**Description of how data was split into training and testing sets**

+**Explanation of model choice, including limitations and benefits**

-- Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+**Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)**

-- Description of how the model was trained (or retrained if the team used an existing model)
+**Description of how the model was trained (or retrained if the team used an existing model)**

-- Description and explanation of model’s confusion matrix, including final accuracy score
+**Description and explanation of model’s confusion matrix, including final accuracy score**

-**Result of analysis**
-- How does the model address the question or problem the team is solving.
+**How does the model address the question or problem the team is solving.**

+### Database Integration
+**Our final segment includes a fully integrated database, with the following features:**
+- Stores static data for use during the project
+- Interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
+- Includes at least two tables (or collections if using MongoDB)
+- Includes at least one join using the database language (not including any joins in Pandas)
+- Includes at least one connection string (using SQLAlchemy or PyMongo)
+- Important If you use a SQL database, you must provide your Entity Relationship Diagram (ERD) with relationships.

+### Description of the analysis phase of the project

 ## Recommendation
 **Recommendation for future analysis**